Shepherd the Next Generation of Students While Advancing Your Career

 About the Program

-The online Master of Education in Higher Education (M.Ed.), with concentrations in Academic Advising, Student Affairs Leadership, and Conflict Resolution, prepares you for a broad range of administrative, financial aid, student affairs, programming, policy, or academic support roles.
+The online Master of Education in Higher Education (M.Ed.), with concentrations in Academic Advising, Student Affairs Leadership, and Enrollment Management, prepares you for a broad range of administrative, financial aid, student affairs, programming, policy, or academic support roles.
 You’ll acquire an understanding of higher education’s history and current trends while specializing your skill set to foster change from within an institution, collaborating with communities, and guiding a variety of students on this endeavor.
 Emphasizing research and data analysis, our online M.Ed. also paves the way toward a higher education-centric doctoral program.

 All the Details on Your Degree